Stock market today: Asia shares gain as BOJ stands pat

-Shares advanced in Asia on Friday after Wall Street rallied to its best day since January and the Bank of Japan kept its ultra-lax monetary policy unchanged.
+European shares opened mixed after gains in Asia following Wall Street’s best day since January.
+The dollar rose against the Japanese yen after the Bank of Japan kept its ultra-lax monetary policy unchanged.

 In its first policy meeting under its new governor, Kazuo Ueda, the BOJ kept its key policy rate at minus 0.1% even as Japan reported inflation excluding volatile fresh food costs was at 3.5% in March.